AdaCore/spark2014/docs/ug/usage_scenarios.rst

    |SPARK| when it needs to be changed.
 (The granularity of how much code needs
    to be converted when a module is touched should be considered, and is likely to be at the level of the whole package.)
-The |SPARK| tools can then be used to analyse the new/changed code, and will attempt to analyse any dependent units, which may or may not be in |SPARK|.
+The |SPARK| tools can then be used to analyze the new/changed code, and will attempt to analyze any dependent units, which may or may not be in |SPARK|.
 It is not necessary for dependent units to be fully in |SPARK| but any declarations from them that are used in |SPARK|
    packages must be in |SPARK|.
+Note that the latest version of the SPARK 2005 toolset facilitates this migration by ignoring |SPARK| pragmas.

-.. _analse legacy Ada software:
+.. _analyze legacy Ada software:

-Analyse legacy Ada software
+Analyze legacy Ada software
 ---------------------------

-If a legacy system has been developed in Ada then analysing it with the |SPARK|
+If a legacy system has been developed in Ada then analyzing it with the |SPARK|
 tools may be a good first step in order to assess the quality of the code prior to performing a full or partial conversion to |SPARK|.
 The suggested workflow is: